 The following discussion should be read in conjunction with our condensed consolidated financial statements and related notes appearing elsewhere in this Quarterly Report on Form 10-Q and with our audited financial statements included in our Annual Report on Form 10-K for the year ended January 31, 2021 filed with the SEC on April 7, 2021.
 In addition to historical financial information, the following discussion contains "forward-looking statements" within the meaning of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 and other legal authority.
 These forward-looking statements concern our operations, economic performance, financial condition, goals, beliefs, future growth strategies, objectives, plans and current expectations.
 The words "believe," "will," "may," "estimate," "continue," "anticipate," "intend," "should," "plan," "expect," "predict," "could," "potentially" and variations of such words and similar expressions are intended to identify such forward-looking statements.
 You should not rely upon forward-looking statements as predictions of future events.
-Such statements are based on management's expectations as of the date of this filling and involve many risks and uncertainties that could cause our actual results, events or circumstances to differ materially from those expressed or implied in our forward-looking statements.
+Such statements are based on management's expectations as of the date of this filing and involve many risks and uncertainties that could cause our actual results, events or circumstances to differ materially from those expressed or implied in our forward-looking statements.
 Factors that could cause or contribute to such differences include, but are not limited to, those discussed in this Item 2.
 MD&A, as well as the section titled "Risk Factors" included under Part II, Item 1A below.
 We undertake no obligation to update any forward-looking statements to reflect events or circumstances after the date of such statements or to reflect new information or the occurrence of unanticipated events, except as required by law.
-We may not actually achieve the plans, intentions or expectations, joint ventures or investments we may make.
+We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements.
+Our forward-looking statements do not reflect the potential impact of any future acquisitions,